 WHY is this medicine prescribed?

-• to treat bone loss in men who are being treated for prostate cancer with certain medications that cause bone loss,
+• to treat bone loss in individuals with prostate cancer or breast cancer who are being treated with certain medications that cause bone loss

-• to reduce the risk of fractures in people who have multiple myeloma (cancer that begins in the plasma cells and causes bone damage), and in people who have certain types of cancer that began in another part of the body but has spread to the bones.
+• to reduce the risk of fractures caused by multiple myeloma (cancer that begins in the bone marrows and causes bone damage) or other types of cancer that has spread to the bones

-• in adults and some adolescents to treat giant cell tumor of bone (GCTB; a type of bone tumor) that cannot be treated with surgery.
+• to treat a certain type of giant cell tumor of bone (GCTB; a type of bone tumor)

-• to treat high calcium levels that are caused by cancer in people who did not respond to other medications.
+• to treat high calcium levels caused by cancer in people who did not respond to other medications

 Denosumab injection is in a class of medications called RANK ligand inhibitors.
 It works to prevent bone loss by blocking a certain receptor in the body to decrease bone breakdown.
 It works to treat GCTB by blocking a certain receptor in the tumor cells which slows the tumor growth.
 It works to treat high calcium levels by decreasing bone breakdown as the breakdown of bones releases calcium.